 BTECs are made up of a number of units and students will be assessed on each unit throughout the course.
-BTEC Sport is taken by Mr Knox and a member of staff from SERC.

-- Principles of Anatomy and Physiology in Sport (External exam June, with a repeat option in January of Y14) - Practical Skills Performance (coursework unit)
+- Principles of Anatomy and Physiology in Sport (External exam June, with a repeat option in January of Y14).
+This unit carries 1/3 of the BTEC marks. - Practical Skills Performance (coursework unit).
+This unit carries 1/6 of the BTEC marks.